testground/testground/README.md

   - a Nomad deployer for libp2p nodes with a DSL for test scenarios.
 - And others such as https://github.com/ipfs/interop and https://github.com/ipfs/benchmarks

-The Test Ground aims to leverage the learnings and tooling resulting from those efforts to provide a scalable runtime environment for the execution of various types of tests and benchmarks, written in different languages, by different teams, targeting a specific commit of IPFS and/or libp2p, and quantifying its characteristics in terms of performance, resource and network utilisation, stability, interoperability, etc., when compared to other commits.
+TestGround aims to leverage the learnings and tooling resulting from those efforts to provide a scalable runtime environment for the execution of various types of tests and benchmarks, written in different languages, by different teams, targeting a specific commit of IPFS and/or libp2p, and quantifying its characteristics in terms of performance, resource and network utilisation, stability, interoperability, etc., when compared to other commits.

-The Test Ground aims to be tightly integrated with the software engineering practices and tooling the IPFS and libp2p teams rely on.
+TestGround aims to be tightly integrated with the software engineering practices and tooling IPFS and libp2p teams rely on.

-## Team

-The current TestGround Team is composed of:

-- @raulk - Lead Architect, Engineer, Developer
-- @daviddias - Engineer, Developer, acting as interim PM for the project
-- @nonsense - Engineer, Developer, TestGround as a Service / Infrastructure Lead
-- @jimpick - Engineer, Developer
-- @stebalien - Engineer, Developer
-- @hacdias - Engineer, Developer
-- you!
-Yes, you can contribute as well, however, do understand that this is a brand new and fast moving project and so contributing might require extra time to onboard

-To learn how this team works together read [HOW_WE_WORK](./docs/HOW_WE_WORK.md)

-## How to use Test Ground
+## How to use TestGround

 - Consult the [USAGE](./docs/USAGE.md) to learn how to get it running
 - Refer to the [SPEC](docs/SPEC.md) document to understand how it all works.